yuqingwwang/fac-portfolio/learnings/http.md

-## 1. Write code that executes asynchronously
+## 1 & 2.
+Write code that executes asynchronously <br> Use callbacks to access values that aren’t available synchronously

 Our codes are written asynchronously to catch errors and allow time to fetch API response.